Kav-K/GPTDiscord/README.md

 `/gpt edit <instruction> <input> <temp> <top_p> <codex>` Use the bot to edit text using the given instructions for how to do it, currently an alpha openai feature so results might vary.
 Codex uses a model trained on code.
 Editing is currently free

-`/gpt converse` - Start a conversation with the bot, like ChatGPT

-`/gpt converse private:yes` - Start a private conversation with the bot, like ChatGPT
+`/gpt converse <opener> <opener_file> <private> <minimal>` - Start a conversation with the bot, like ChatGPT

-`/gpt converse opener:<opener text>` - Start a conversation with the bot, with a custom opener text (this is useful if you want it to take on a custom personality from the start).
+- `opener:<opener text>` - Start a conversation with the bot, with a custom opener text (this is useful if you want it to take on a custom personality from the start).

-`/gpt converse opener_file:<opener file name>.txt` - Starts a conversation with the bot, using a custom file, using this option also enables the minimal conversation starter.
-Loads files from the `/openers` folder, has autocomplete support so files in the folder will show up.
+- `opener_file:<opener file name>.txt|.json` - Starts a conversation with the bot, using a custom file.

+  - Loads files from the `/openers` folder, has autocomplete support so files in the folder will show up.
 Added before the `opener` as both can be used at the same time

   - Custom openers need to be placed as a .txt file in the `openers` directory, in the same directory as `gpt3discord.py`

+  - Enables minimal

-- Can use .json files in the `{"text": your prompt, "temp":0, "top_p":0,"frequency_penalty":0,"presence_penalty":0}` format to include permanent overrides
+  - Can use .json files in the `{"text": "your prompt", "temp":0, "top_p":0,"frequency_penalty":0,"presence_penalty":0}` format to include permanent overrides

+- `private` - Start a private conversation with the bot, like ChatGPT

-`/gpt converse minimal:yes` - Start a conversation with the bot, like ChatGPT, with minimal context (saves tokens)
+- `minimal` - Start a conversation with the bot, like ChatGPT, with minimal context (saves tokens)

-- Note that the above options for `/gpt converse` can be combined (you can combine minimal, private, and opener!)

 `/gpt end` - End a conversation with the bot.